 The rejuvenation of skin with topically applied products is a highly researched area.
 There is good evidence to support the use of vitamin A based products (retinoids), hydroxy acids and antioxidants.
 A skin consultation with our Clinical Nurse Consultant, Shanne Taylor, will help explain the proven benefits of these ingredients and the correct combination of products for your skin.

-At Southern Aesthetic Plastic Surgery, we exclusively use products from the Jan Marini range.
+At Southern Aesthetic Plastic Surgery, we use products from the Jan Marini range and our own evidence based, Australian produced skin care, Southern Skin.
 Jan Marini is a widely used, American skin care range that is based on scientifically proven treatment.
 Our doctors extensively researched the range of cosmoceuticals offered in Australia, and found the Jan Marini range to be superior for its ease of use and excellent product range.
-The skincare patients at Southern Aesthetic Plastic Surgery have consistently reported good results from the five step management system and have been pleased to find that this is often less expensive than their old cosmetic regime.
+The skincare patients at Southern Aesthetic Plastic Surgery have consistently reported good results from the Five Step management system and have been pleased to find that this is often less expensive than their old cosmetic regime

 A facial peel removes the top layer of skin with medical grade acids for the purpose of improving the quality of your skin.
 Facial peels are graded according to the strength of acid used and the depth of skin “peeled” away.
 Correspondingly, the effects seen on the skin reflect the depth of peel.
 A light peel will improve your skin’s hydration and texture.
 A deep peel will also remove fine wrinkles, pre-cancers (acitinic keratoses) and some pigmentation spots.
 The skin regenerates rapidly after a light peel, becoming pink within 24 hours, but appearing refreshed and smoother after one week.
 Light to medium peels are performed by our Clinical Nurse Consultant in the procedure room of Southern Aesthetic Plastic Surgery.
 A deep peel requires a general anaesthetic and is usually performed in conjunction with other cosmetic surgical procedures by our surgeons in an accredited hospital facility.